Supplier Code of Conduct

 - All work performed must be on the basis of a recognized employment relationship established through applicable law and practice.

 - Every worker shall be provided with a written contract, in their own language, that stipulates conditions for the employment.
-The contract must outline the location, requirements and tasks of the job for which they are being hired for.
+The contract must outline the location, requirements and tasks of the job for which they are being hired for, working hours, rest days and wage rates, including regular, overtime and holiday.

 - All workers must be informed of, and understand, all employment terms included in their work agreement and / or contract before leaving their original location of residence.
 Terms and conditions of employment should be provided in a clear, transparent, verifiable and easy to understand manner, and in accordance to national laws, regulations, employment contracts and applicable collective agreements.